 Until Proven Safe

-The History and Future of Quarantine
+The History and Future of Quarantine, from the Black Death to the Space Age

-Author: Geoff Manaugh and Nicola Twilley; read by Kristen DiMercurio
+Author: Geoff Manaugh and Nicola Twilley

 Geoff Manaugh and Nicola Twilley have been researching quarantine since long before the COVID-19 pandemic.
-With Until Proven Safe, they bring us a book as compelling as it is definitive, not only urgent listening for social-distanced times but also an up-to-the-minute investigation of the interplay of forces–––biological, political, technological––that shape our modern world.
+With Until Proven Safe, they bring us a book as compelling as it is definitive, not only urgent reading for social-distanced times but also an up-to-the-minute investigation of the interplay of forces–––biological, political, technological––that shape our modern world.

 Quarantine is our most powerful response to uncertainty: it means waiting to see if something hidden inside us will be revealed.
 It is also one of our most dangerous, operating through an assumption of guilt.
 In quarantine, we are considered infectious until proven safe.